Find the IP Address of any Domain Name

 • MX records.
 MX (Mail Exchange) records specify the mail server responsible for handling a domain's email.

 • TXT records.
-TXT (text) records contain textual information about a domain name and provide additional information to various services, like email servers and spam filters.
+TXT (text) records contain textual information about a domain name.
+They also provide additional information to various services, like email servers and spam filters.

 • CNAME records.
 CNAME (canonical name) records create aliases for domain names.
 They map one domain to another to improve user access.